kurichich/Election-Analysis/README.md

   - The winner of the election was Dianea DeGette who received 73.8% of the vote and 272,892 number of votes.

   ## Election Audit Summary
+  The Python script written for this analysis can be modified and used for any election.
+For example, voter demographics or political party affiliation can be substituted for County statistics in these results.